-The academy employs an early help worker one day a week to support with attendance concerns.
-If identified as persistently absent, our early help worker will work with families to identify barriers and support families in overcoming them.
+The academy employs a Family Support worker one day a week to support with attendance concerns.
+If identified as persistently absent, our Family Support worker will work with families to identify barriers and support families in overcoming them.
 This can take a variety of forms including informal and formal plans, with direct work in school and at home with adults and children and may involve unannounced home visits.
 They work closely with the headteacher to monitor and review interventions including: